top of page

 It was me alone, quietly reflecting.

-It was my personal "down time" and needed throughout my life.
+It was my personal "downtime" and I have needed it throughout my life.

-Since June, I have not been sitting regularily.
+More recently, I have not been sitting regularly.

 I do feel the difference in my nervous system, it shows up in my digestion, and it shows up as anxiety.

-When you step away from practices that you know supports you, how does your body tell you?
+When you step away from practices that support you, how does your body tell you?

 Do you need to stop your day for headaches?